Food from Peru Food from Peru

 Lima

-Food from Peru: Savor the Best of Peruvian Cuisine Geography of Lima Peru
+Food from Peru Geography of Lima Peru

 Commencing our culinary journey in Lima, the capital city of Peru, we are welcomed by a vibrant food scene that mirrors the country’s rich cultural heritage.
 The city boasts a blend of traditional Peruvian dishes and international influences.
 As we explore the bustling markets and street food vendors, the air is filled with the enticing aromas of freshly cooked ceviche and anticuchos.
 Lima’s food culture is a tapestry of flavors, offering a wide range of dishes to satisfy every palate.